WHAT ARE SHIN SPLINTS?

 - Running on the forefoot.
 Running on the fore-foot and pushing off with the toes also puts a big load on the shin and calf muscles.
 That’s why it’s best to land mid-foot and not push off too much as you run.
 Instead use a whole body lean (no bending at the waist) to move you forward.

-It’s a good idea to stretch the calves and the Achilles to make sure they are not too tight.
-Also strengthening exercises like calf rises can help.
+- Regularly stretch the calves and the Achilles to make sure they are not too tight.